-PART III Varieties to be protected
+PART III — VARIETIES TO BE PROTECTED

-12. Genera and Species to be protected
+Genera and species to be protected12.
 The protection of varieties under this Act shall apply to all plant genera and species.

-13. Conditions of Protection
+Conditions of protection.

-(1) The breeder's right shall be granted with respect to a variety which is new distinct, uniform and stable.
+13. (1) The breeder's right shall be granted with respect to a variety which is new distinct, uniform and stable.

-(2) The grant of the breeder's right shall not be subject to any further or different conditions, provided that the –
+(2) The grant of the breeder's right shall not be subject to any further or different conditions, provided that the:

 (a) variety is designated by a denomination in accordance with the provisions of section 19 of this Act; and

-(b) applicant complies with the provisions of this Act and that he pays the fees prescribed in the Regulations made pursuant to this Act.
+(b) applicant complies with the provisions of this Act and that he pays the fees prescribed in the Regulations made under this Act.

-14. Novelty
+Novelty

-(1) The variety shall be deemed to be new if, at the date of filing of the application for a breeder's right, propagating or harvested material of the variety has not been sold or otherwise disposed of to any person by or with the consent of the breeder, for purposes of exploitation of the variety in -
+14. (1) The variety is deemed to be new if, at the date of filing of the application for a breeder's right, propagating or harvested material of the variety has not been sold or otherwise disposed of to any person with the consent of the breeder, for purposes of exploitation of the variety in:

 (a) Nigeria, earlier than one year before the date of filing the application; and

-(b) a territory other than Nigeria earlier than -
+(b) a territory other than Nigeria earlier than:

 (i) four years, or